roots-id/wal-cli/README.md

     `GITHUB_TOKEN = <PAT Token>`
 ## Installation

-- Clone this repository
+- Clone this repository: `git clone https://github.com/roots-id/wal-cli.git`
-- Checkout the main branch ⚠
+- Checkout the main branch: `git checkout main` ⚠
 - Using a terminal run the following command on the repository root folder: `gradle run shadowJar`
 - On linux and mac run: `chmod u+x wal.sh`
 - Use the command `./wal.sh -h` (linux, mac) or `wal -h` (windows) to see WAL options: